 Prp injectionscan be effective in treating male pattern baldness, both to prevent hair loss and to promote the growth of new hair.
-PRP can also help stimulate hair growth after hair transplants.The usual treatment plan includes three sessions, approximately one month apart, followed by maintenance sessions every three to six months to maintain results.
+It can also help stimulate hair growth after hair transplants.The usual treatment plan includes three sessions, approximately one month apart, followed by maintenance sessions every three to six months to maintain results.

 Maintenance costs will be approximately the same and should be done every four to six months.Although the equipment used to produce PRP and the injections themselves have been approved by the FDA, this procedure is considered investigational and has not been officially approved by the FDA for most uses.
 We'll go over some frequently asked questions to help you make an informed decision before proceeding with PRP injections.Your own blood may not have platelet concentrations rich enough to be fully effective in restoring hair through PRP injection therapy.
 Early studies indicate that PRP injections may help treat the pain and stiffness of osteoarthritis by modulating the joint environment and reducing inflammation, but research is increasing.
-Now, post-surgical PRP injections have expanded to help heal muscles, tendons and ligaments, as procedures in these tissues have notoriously long recovery times.These injections are intradermal, giving PRP access to dermal hair follicles and providing better results for hair restoration.
+Post-surgical PRP injections have expanded to help heal muscles, tendons and ligaments, as procedures in these tissues have notoriously long recovery times.These injections are intradermal, giving PRP access to dermal hair follicles and providing better results for hair restoration.

-While case studies have shown patient satisfaction with PRP injections in the past, it's not as beneficial for everyone. .
+While case studies have shown patient satisfaction with PRP injections in the past, it's not as beneficial for everyone.